eddiesholl/wilty-stats/readme.md

 ## Data sources
 For now, I'm planning on pulling the episode and team lists from the wikipedia page linked above.
 I haven't found any other fansite resources where individual round results have been compiled, so that side is going ot require some good old fashioned screen time.
 No complaints here.

+## Manual updates
+If you make manual edits to the json data file, the atom plugin 'Pretty JSON' is a reliable way to reformat the file so its layout stays consistent with the scraper script.
+This helps to avoid whiespace churn in the diffs on this file.